 Our guide, Gregorio was amazing!!
 We had skip-the-line access to see all of Gaudí’s masterpieces, including Park Güell, pictured above.

 Gregorio was so friendly and knowledgable about Barcelona and Spain.
 He enthusiastically answered every question we had.
-We couldn’t have asked for a better guide in Barcelona!
-Pictured above is the inner courtyard of Casa Mila.
-Amazing!!
+We couldn’t have asked for a better guide in Barcelona Spain!
+Pictured above is the inner courtyard of Casa Mila, another building designed by Gaudí to be a private home.

 The concert hall is the only auditorium in Europe that is illuminated entirely by natural light during daylight hours.